-Awarded capitation rates will be effective for the period October 1, 2006 through September 30, 2007.
+Capitation rates will be effective for the period October 1, 2007 through September 30, 2008.
 Actuaries establish the capitation rates using practices established by the Actuarial Standards Board.
 AHCCCS provides the following data to its actuaries for the purpose of rebasing the capitation rates: